SebastianSoendergaard/SimpleObjectDb/README.md

 # SimpleDocumentStore

 Easy way to store objects as documents without messing with any SQL or raw files.

 The solution consists of a generic interface that can be used by the application.
 The interface can be backed by different storage solutions.
 Currently the solution supports raw files, MS SQL Server and PostgreSql as backing options.
 An in-memory implementation is also provided for testing purposes.

 ### Purpose
-The main purpose with this is not to be used in large production systems but more during development or small simple applications.

 When developing, focus should be on the requirements and behavior not on data.
 Following a clean architecture the data store can be stubbed by in-memory implementation but sometimes it is still nice to be able to save state between executions.

 By using this you will have real persistency without any effort, this gives you time to fully implement your solution while postponing the desision of the actual data storage solution until it is actually needed.
 In some cases you may even find that using this is in fact a sufficient storeage solution.
 Especially in small application with few and simple requirements.